-If you-or someone your family member is close to-has a felony conviction, there may be restrictions on whom your family member is allowed to associate with.
-Encourage your family member to disclose these relationships to their probation officer so prior approval for contact may be obtained.
+If you or someone else your family member is close to has a felony conviction, there may be restrictions on who your family member may associate with.
+Encourage your family member to disclose these relationships to their probation officer so that prior approval for contact may be obtained.